Using the Power of Other People's Help

 Now, once you have worked through the above steps, make sure you brief your team member appropriately.
 Take time to explain why they were chosen for the job, what's expected from them during the project, the goals you have for the project, all timelines and deadlines, and the resources on which they can draw.
 And agree a schedule for checking in with progress updates.

 Lastly, make sure that the team member knows that you want to know if any problems occur, and that you are available for any questions or guidance needed as the work progresses.

 Of course, when good work is returned to you, make sure to both recognize and reward the effort.
-As a leader, you should get in the practice of complimenting members of your team every time you are impressed by what they have done.
-This effort on your part will go a long way toward building team member's self-confidence and efficiency, both of which will be improved on the next delegated task; hence, you both win.
+As a leader, you should compliment members of your team every time you are impressed by what they have done.
+This effort on your part will go a long way toward building team members' self-confidence and efficiency, both of which will be improved on the next delegated task.
+Hence, you both win.

 When you arrange the workload so that you are working on the tasks that have the highest priority for you, and other people are working on meaningful and challenging assignments, you have a recipe for success.

-Check how effectively you're delegating now with our "How Well Do You Delegate?" quiz.
+Check how effectively you're delegating with our "How Well Do You Delegate?" quiz.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!